cloudring-hq/cloudring/docs/legal/cloudring-licensing-and-ownership.md

 ## Private Cloud Use

-CloudRing may be used without a commercial license for internal, on-premises, laboratory, edge, and private cloud infrastructure when the deployment is not providing CloudRing itself, or a substantial set of CloudRing features, as a hosted or managed service to third parties.
+#CloudRING Platform by OPENCLOUDTECH may be used without a commercial license for
+internal, on-premises, laboratory, edge, and private cloud infrastructure when the deployment is not providing #CloudRING Platform by OPENCLOUDTECH itself, or a substantial set of CloudRING features, as a hosted or managed service to third parties.

 Examples of intended permitted use include:

-- a company running CloudRing inside its own private infrastructure for its own employees, workloads, experiments, labs, or internal platform teams;
+- a company running #CloudRING Platform by OPENCLOUDTECH inside its own private infrastructure for its own employees, workloads, experiments, labs, or internal platform teams;
-- a university, public-sector body, or nonprofit running CloudRing for its own institutional infrastructure;
+- a university, public-sector body, or nonprofit running #CloudRING Platform by OPENCLOUDTECH for its own institutional infrastructure;
 - development, test, demo, evaluation, disaster-recovery, and proof-of-concept deployments.

 Examples that require prior written permission include:

-- selling CloudRing as a public cloud, private cloud provider platform, MSP, SaaS, PaaS, IaaS, hosted control plane, or managed service;
+- selling #CloudRING Platform by OPENCLOUDTECH as a public cloud, private cloud provider platform, MSP, SaaS, PaaS, IaaS, hosted control plane, or managed service;
-- giving external customers direct or indirect access to a substantial set of CloudRing features as the service being sold;
+- giving external customers direct or indirect access to a substantial set of CloudRING features as the service being sold;
-- relicensing CloudRing or removing CloudRing licensing, copyright, or ownership notices.
+- relicensing #CloudRING Platform by OPENCLOUDTECH or removing CloudRING licensing, copyright, brand, or ownership notices.

-## Employment and Pre-Existing IP Guardrails
+## Company Installation and Employer Guardrails

-The repository license helps control what third parties can do with CloudRing.
-It does not, by itself, override employment contracts, invention assignment agreements, consulting agreements, customer contracts, local labor law, or statutory rules for employee-created software.
+Installing, accessing, running, funding, reviewing, modifying, integrating, or operating #CloudRING Platform by OPENCLOUDTECH inside an employer, customer, or company environment is licensed use only.
+It does not transfer ownership, relicensing authority, trademark rights, product direction, or exclusive rights in the upstream platform to that employer, customer, hosting company, deployment operator, or fork maintainer.

+No employer, customer, hosting company, deployment operator, or fork maintainer may claim ownership of the upstream platform merely because #CloudRING Platform by OPENCLOUDTECH was installed on its equipment, connected to its network, used by its employees, deployed into its clusters, funded by its budget, reviewed by its staff, modified for its environment, or operated for its internal workloads.

-Before using CloudRing with an employer or client, the safest operating model is to get a written pre-existing intellectual property acknowledgement that:
+Before using #CloudRING Platform by OPENCLOUDTECH with an employer or client, the safest operating model is to get a written pre-existing intellectual property acknowledgement that:

-- CloudRing existed before the employment or engagement;
+- #CloudRING Platform by OPENCLOUDTECH existed before the employment, project, or engagement;
-- CloudRing remains owned and controlled by Elena Trukhina ZZP;
+- upstream #CloudRING Platform by OPENCLOUDTECH remains owned by Elena Trukhina ZZP;
 - employer or client use is only under the repository license or a separate commercial license signed by Elena Trukhina ZZP;
-- work on CloudRing is not assigned to the employer or client unless Elena Trukhina ZZP signs an express assignment;
+- work on upstream #CloudRING Platform by OPENCLOUDTECH is not assigned to the employer or client unless Elena Trukhina ZZP signs an express assignment;
-- any employer-funded changes that should become part of CloudRing are either contributed under written contributor terms or kept separate.
+- any employer-funded changes that should become part of upstream #CloudRING by OPENCLOUDTECH are either contributed under written contributor terms or kept separate.

-For EU work, this point matters because software created by an employee in the execution of employment duties or following employer instructions can give the employer the economic rights in that software unless the contract says otherwise.
-Keep personal CloudRing work separate from employer time, employer devices, employer repositories, employer confidential information, and employer instructions unless the ownership terms are written down first.
+## Company Forks and Modifications

+Company-specific modifications, integrations, scripts, configuration, and patches must be kept in a fork, branch, patch set, or separate integration layer that preserves the repository notices and remains subject to the repository license.

+A company may hold rights only in its own separable original modifications to the extent applicable law permits, but those modifications:

+- do not create ownership of the upstream platform;
+- do not permit relicensing of #CloudRING Platform by OPENCLOUDTECH;
+- do not authorize public cloud, hosted, managed-service, SaaS, PaaS, IaaS, MSP, or similar third-party service use;
+- do not remove the need for prior written permission from Elena Trukhina ZZP for restricted service-provider use.

+## Commit, Fork, and Company Repository Agreement

+This repository is the canonical license source for OPENCLOUDTECH/opencloudtech company repositories unless a file-specific notice or a separate written agreement signed by Elena Trukhina ZZP says otherwise.
+All commits, pull requests, patches, forks, mirrors, copies, clones, and derivative repositories for those company projects are made subject to the license used in this project.
+By committing to, forking, cloning, copying, modifying, redistributing, or operating any such project, you unconditionally agree that this project license applies.

+## Brand and Trademark Use

+The brand identifiers TRUKHIN, OPENCLOUDTECH, #CloudRING, CloudRING, CLOUDRING, and #CloudRING Platform by OPENCLOUDTECH may be protected as trademarks or service marks where recognized by applicable law and are controlled by Elena Trukhina ZZP for this project.
+The repository license grants no trademark rights except the limited right to preserve notices and truthfully identify unmodified or compatible copies.

+Use of #CloudRING Platform by OPENCLOUDTECH in a company environment does not make the company the owner of the name, brand, product identity, roadmap, or upstream source materials.

+## Records to Keep

+Keep the underlying authorship, assignment, trademark, employment, contribution, and commercial authorization records that prove the ownership and service-provider position.
+This repository notice records the project policy, but it is not a substitute for source documents where written transfer, contract evidence, or company records are required.

 This document is a project licensing policy, not legal advice.
-For employment or investment decisions, use local counsel to turn the above into an employer side letter, pre-existing IP schedule, or commercial license.
+For employment, investment, procurement, or customer-facing deployments, use local counsel to turn the above into an employer side letter, pre-existing IP schedule, commercial license, deployment addendum, or fork policy.